Yamanaka-Lab-TUAT/phase-field_GPU_benchmark/README.md

 # Python codes for CHiMaD phase-field workshop XIV
-This repository shares Python programs for GPU computing of phase-field simulations
+This repository shares Python codes for GPU computing of phase-field simulations.
+All the codes can be executed on Google Colaboratory.

 ## Benchmark #1
 1. Cahn-Hilliard-2d-Spectral.ipynb<br>